 Jesus told him, “I am the way, the truth and the life.
 No one comes to the Father except through me.”
 John 14:6

 Maybe for you, Easter has always been just another holiday.
 Or maybe you have celebrated by attending church without even realizing what it was all about.
-Much of the world recognizes Jesus and even will speak of who He is and what He did, but fails to personalize the story.
+Much of the world recognizes Jesus and even speaks of who He is and what He did, but they fail to personalize the story.